-Hardly a week goes by without shocking reminders how important it is for companies to align internal and external audiences with brand, values and organizational strategies.
+Hardly a week goes by without shocking reminders of how important it is for companies to align internal and external audiences with brand, values and organizational strategies.

 Think Penn State and the NCAA, Bank of America, Herman Cain, your local (you name it).

 Internally, studies indicate only one in five employees understands how their work contributes to the overall strategic direction.
 This lack of clarity is exacerbated by a daily bombardment of information, which interrupts focus and impedes innovation.
 Companies that neglect to connect with employees, customers, investors and the public stifle growth and risk backlash and irrelevance.

 As brand ambassadors, everyone involved with an organization must fully believe their support is relevant to the mission.
 This extends from the investors, board of directors and employees to the customers and vendors.
 In order to achieve buy-in, to energize and motivate, organizations must communicate openly and honestly about their corporate strategy.
 The four most effective ways to do this are through storytelling, using vivid pictures, engaging in discussions and by walking their talk.

 A brand’s strength derives from authentic colorful stories.
 At its core, emotive branding is concerned with storytelling that forms a bond with people.
 Your supporters must not only be invested in what is currently happening with the company but also what occurred in the past and what transpires next.
 Apple’s phenomenal success, for example, was intertwined with each victory achieved by Steve Jobs.
 Disney has its magic.
 Virgin Airlines has Richard Branson.
 When I worked at the biotech company Cephalon, we had Frank Baldino.